The Believer (magazine): History

 The print edition was initially published monthly.
 From late 2007 until September 2014, the print magazine came out 9 times per year, including annual Art, Music, and Film issues that sometimes featured a CD or DVD insert or other ephemera.
 In 2005, it was printing about 15,000 copies of its regular issues.

 Originally published by non-profit McSweeney's Publishing, The Believer was purchased by UNLV in 2017 with funding provided by philanthropist Beverly Rogers.
 In 2021, the editor-in-chief resigned and the funding for the magazine was withdrawn months later.
 After UNLV announced that the magazine would be shut down, it rejected an offer from McSweeney's to take back the publication and instead sold The Believer to digital marketing company Paradise Media.
-The change in ownership was announced by a tweet from a Paradise-owned website, the Sex Toy Collective.
+The change in ownership was announced by a tweet from a Paradise-owned website, SexToyCollective.com.
 There was public criticism of the UNLV decision, including from Rogers, but the university spokesperson said it was "a sound business decision and the best step forward".
 Paradise responded to the criticism by working quickly with McSweeney's to restore ownership of the magazine to its original publisher.

 Description

-The Believer is a magazine, as its co-editor Heidi Julavits wrote in 2003, that urges readers and writers to "reach beyond their usual notions of what is accessible or possible."
-In 2004, the critic Peter Carlson praised the magazine's essays as "highbrow but delightfully bizarre."
+The Believer is a magazine, its co-editor Heidi Julavits wrote in 2003, that urges readers and writers to "reach beyond their usual notions of what is accessible or possible".
+In 2004, the critic Peter Carlson praised the magazine's essays as "highbrow but delightfully bizarre".
 Its book reviews may assess writers of other eras and interviews with writers, artists, musicians and directors often conducted by colleagues in their fields.
 In 2003, Ploughshares editor Don Lee called it a "utopian literary magazine.
 This is the sort of thing everyone dreams of – having this quality of staff on board."
-Writing in The New York Times in 2005, A.O.
-Scott described the magazine as part of "a generational struggle against laziness and cynicism, to raise once again the banners of creative enthusiasm and intellectual engagement," noting its "cosmopolitan frame of reference and an eclectic internationalism," mixing pop genres with literary theory.
+Writing in The New York Times in 2005, A. O. Scott described the magazine as part of "a generational struggle against laziness and cynicism, to raise once again the banners of creative enthusiasm and intellectual engagement", noting its "cosmopolitan frame of reference and an eclectic internationalism", mixing pop genres with literary theory.
 "The common ground n+1 and The Believer occupy: a demand for seriousness that cuts against ingrained generational habits of flippancy and prankishness."